kguzek/kguzek/README.md

 	<code><img width="50" src="https://raw.githubusercontent.com/marwin1991/profile-technology-icons/refs/heads/main/icons/fedora.png" alt="fedora" title="fedora"/></code>
 </div>

-## About me
+## 🇵🇱 About Me

-Hello!
-I'm a computer science engineering student based in Poland with a passion for programming.
-I love both front- and back-end development, but don't expect my designs to be visually beautiful.
-This is why I believe in the paramount importance of engineer-designer cooperation.

-I enjoy: programming mods for games like GTA V, Factorio & Minecraft; developing tool-oriented software like desktop or CLI applications; and creating full service web applications and server infrastructure, specifically with Node.js – _I know, sorry_!
-Apart from programming I also like to dabble in system administration, hosting my own HP EliteDesk as well as Raspberry Pi servers; and of course the endless configuration of Linux distros.
+I'm a Computer Science Engineering Student who is passionate about both front-end and back-end development.
+Due to my focus on functionality over aesthetics, I strongly believe in the power of engineer-designer collaboration to create amazing products.

+## 🚀 What I Do

+- 🎮 Develop mods for games like GTA V, Factorio & Minecraft
+- 🛠️ Create tool-oriented software (desktop & CLI applications)
+- 🌐 Build full-service web applications and server infrastructure with Node.js or Java
+- 🖥️ Dabble in system administration (HP EliteDesk & Raspberry Pi servers)
+- 🐧 ... endlessly configure Linux distros!

+## 📫 Get in touch

 If you would like to collaborate on a project or have any other inquiry, feel free to contact me via: